AndreSanpe/sanpe-tunes/README.md

 - High-quality recordings and production
 - Easy to access and stream online

 ## Getting Started
-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine by clicking the green "Clone or download" button and selecting "Download ZIP".
+2. Extract the ZIP file to your desired location on your computer.
-2. Open the folder and navigate to the desired song.
+3. Open the folder and navigate to the desired song.
-3. Listen to the song either through the file directly or by streaming it on the web.
+4. Listen to the song either through the file directly or by streaming it on the web using a media player of your choice.

 ## Contributing
 If you have any feedback or suggestions, please create an issue in the repository.
 Your contributions are always welcome.